InformaticsMatters/fragnet/fragnet-search/README.md

 The current search types that are supported are:

-1. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.
 1. Supplier search - find the different suppliers that are in the database.
 Other searches can be restricted to specific suppliers.
+1. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.

 Planned searches are:

 1. Activity island searches - find clusters of molecules with activity.
 2. Compound availability search - find out who you can purchase molecules from.

+### Supplier search

+This is available from the `fragnet-search/rest/v2/search/suppliers` endpoint.
+There are no parameters for this request.

+The result is a JSON array of supplier objects as described in the [Supplier results](###supplier-results) section.

 ### Molecule neighbourhood search